- Date: Tuesday November 4, 2014

 The minimum handicap weight for a horse running in the Melbourne cup is 49 kilograms and there is no maximum weight.
 However, the top weight in the field must carry no less than 57 kilograms.
 The weight that each horse must carry is allocated two months before the race in early September each year by the Victoria racing Club Handicapper.
 Due to the fact that the Melbourne Cup is a handicap contest the weight given to each horse is adjusted according to a horse’s previous race history, and older horses carry more than younger horses.
 Weights given to each horse were used in order to attempt to give each horse an equal chance of winning on the day, however, recently rules were adjusted to a ‘quality handicap’ formula, so that better performing horses are given less harsh weight penalties.

 The Melbourne Cup commands a total entrance fee of $50,805 per horse, and entries often close in the first week of August.
 Each year approximately 300 to 400 horses are nominated while only 24 make the field as starters.
 Winning certain races, such as the previous year’s Melbourne Cup, the Cox Plate or the Caulfield Cup, grants a horse with automatic entry into the Melbourne Cup and that horse is exempt from the ballot.

 The first ever horse to win the Melbourne Cup was named Archer.
 Archer also won the second running of the Melbourne Cup and was favourite to win the third before the owner failed to submit the entry form on time and Archer was not allowed to run.
 Other notable winners of the Melbourne Cup include Carbine in 1890, Night Watch in 1918, Phar Lap in 1930 and Light Fingers in 1965.
 Makybe Diva is famous for being the first and only horse to win the Melbourne Cup three years in a row from 2003 to 2005.

 Melbourne Cup Field

-The Melbourne Cup field for 2013 was release on Victoria Derby Day and featured 24 horses including past winners Dunaden and Green Moon.
+The Melbourne Cup field for 2014 will be released on Victoria Derby Day and will feature 24 horses.